-Gamers should know the frame rate per second (FPS) running on the game to determine whether the experience is playable.
+Gamers should know the frame rate per second (FPS) running on the game to determine whether the experience is playable or not.

-Like many other games, you can show GTA V frame rate easily.
-In this guide, I have three different options to show it right when you playing.
+Like many other games, you can show the GTA V frame rate easily.
+In this guide, I have three different options to show it right when you play.

 Choose one of three methods below.

 #1 Show FPS on GTA V using Windows 10 Game Bar

 1. Press Windows+G to launch Game Bar.

 2. Click on the FPS menu, then Request Access.

 4. Launch GTA V, then run Game Bar as well.
 The FPS section should be active.